Specialists in New Teeth Implants

 Placing the dental implant

 You can expect to wait anywhere between 3 and 6 months for the abutment to fully bond with the jawline.
-Once your dentist is happy that the gum has settled around the gum, they will then consider moving onto the next stage.
-During the healing time, most dentistry professionals will provide you with a temporary denture.
+Once your specialist is happy that the gum has settled around the gum, they will then consider moving onto the next stage.
+During the healing time, most professionals will provide you with a temporary denture.

 Fitting the implant